12yuens2/topdown-shooter/README.md

 ## Run instructions
 - To build the game, run `ant` in the submission directory.
-- To run the server, run `ant server`
+- To run the server or a single player game, run `ant server`
 - To run the client, run `ant -Darg0="name" client` where name can be any unique name.

 For network play, start the game on the server before connecting with a client.
 Clients must each have a unique name.